 Ed practises in the life sciences field, with a particular focus on pharmaceuticals, from small molecule inventions through to later stage developments.
-He has worked on numerous marketed products across a variety of fields, including some of the world’s most valuable medicines of recent times.
-Ed has been the lead defence advocate on some of the biggest multi-party oppositions to have taken place at the European Patent Office in the life sciences field, up against fourteen opponents for Novartis and fifteen opponents for Johnson & Johnson.
+He is a “very impressive life sciences specialist” (IAM Patent 1000) and has worked on numerous marketed products across a variety of fields, including some of the world’s most valuable medicines of recent times.
+Ed “has an enviable track record before the EPO” (IAM Patent 1000) and has been the lead defence advocate on some of the biggest multi-party oppositions to have taken place at the European Patent Office in the life sciences field, up against fourteen opponents for Novartis and fifteen opponents for Johnson & Johnson.
 Ed also has an exceptional experience in patent lifecycle management, advising clients on supplementary protection certificates (SPCs), paediatric extensions and regulatory exclusivities.
 He has an extremely detailed knowledge of SPC law, and has coordinated many complex pan-European SPC portfolios.

 Ed has worked on some of the seminal SPC cases of recent years, and consequently has been invited on a number of occasions to address the annual meeting of pan-EU SPC examiners.
 Along with his “terrific prosecution and SPC experience” (Managing IP), Ed has acted before the Court of Justice of the European Union, the Court of Appeal of England and Wales, the High Court of England and Wales and the UK Intellectual Property Office, and has worked on litigations in a number of jurisdictions around the world.